aptos-labs/aptos-multi-region-bench/README.md

 To wipe the chain, change the chain's "era" in the helm values in `aptos_node_helm_values.yaml`.
 This tells the kubernetes workloads to switch their underlying volumes, thus starting the chian from scratch.
 Then, follow the steps above to [Run genesis](#run-genesis)

 #### Changing the network size (and starting a new network)
 * Edit `CLUSTERS` in `constants.py` to change the number of validators (and VFNs) in each region.
-Please note the quota
+Please note the quota in your GCP project.
 * Follow above instructions to re-run genesis and wipe the chain.

 #### Changing the node deployment configuration